Anti-collision Technologies for Unmanned Aerial Vehicles: Recent Advances and Future Trends: Introduction

-Regarding the research on anti-collision technologies of UAVs, there are several surveys \cite{M_introduction2.5, M_introduction3, M_introduction4, M_introduction6, L_introduction1, M_introduction7}.
-Aswini \emph{et al.} in \cite{M_introduction2.5} introduced UAV obstacle sensing methods applied in obstacle avoidance.
-Ryan \emph{et al.} in \cite{M_introduction3} provided an overview of the cooperative UAV control, i.e. collision avoidance of UAV swarm.
+Regarding the research on anti-collision technologies of UAVs, there are several survey articles \cite{M_introduction2.5, M_introduction3, M_introduction4, M_introduction6, L_introduction1, M_introduction7}.
+Aswini \emph{et al.} in \cite{M_introduction2.5} reviewed UAV obstacle sensing methods applied in obstacle avoidance.
+Ryan \emph{et al.} in \cite{M_introduction3} provided an overview of the cooperative UAV control, i.e., collision avoidance of UAV swarm.
 Jenie \emph{et al.} in \cite{M_introduction4} proposed a classification of collision detection and avoidance approaches for UAVs in an integrated airspace.
 Chand \emph{et al.} in \cite{M_introduction6} briefly introduced key technologies of sensing and collision avoidance for UAV.
-Shakhatreh \emph{et al.} in \cite{L_introduction1} introduced the applications and challenges of UAVs in the civil field, and studied the collision avoidance methods of UAVs.
+Shakhatreh \emph{et al.} in \cite{L_introduction1} introduced applications and challenges of UAVs in the civil field, and studied collision avoidance methods of UAVs.
 Yasin \emph{et al.} in \cite{M_introduction7} provided a survey of collision avoidance systems and approaches on sensing and collision avoidance techniques for UAVs.
-However, these existing surveys have some limitations.
-None of the existing surveys have reviewed the comprehensive anti-collision technologies of UAVs regarding the procedures of sensing, prediction, and collision avoidance methods.
-Besides, there are still no surveys discussing the laws, regulations, and applications related to anti-collision technologies of UAVs.
+However, the existing literature has some limitations.
+None of the existing surveys have reviewed the comprehensive anti-collision technologies of UAVs regarding procedures of sensing, prediction, and collision avoidance methods.
+Besides, there are still no surveys discussing laws, regulations, and applications related to anti-collision technologies of UAVs.
 Finally, the future trends of anti-collision technologies of UAVs are not analyzed in details.
-All these issues will be addressed in this article.
-We aim to provide a comprehensive survey on anti-collision technologies of UAVs and provide the guidelines for the future trends.
-Our contributions are as follows.
+All these issues will be addressed in this article, which aims to provide a comprehensive survey on anti-collision technologies of UAVs and provide the guidelines for the future trends.
+The contributions of this article are as follows.

 \begin{itemize}